samadeep/samadeep.github.io/_posts/2025-07-06-dynamic-programming-mastery-knapsack-problem-and-minimum-swaps-for-increasing-arrays.md

 ## Conclusion

 Both the Knapsack Problem and Minimum Swaps algorithm demonstrate the power of dynamic programming in solving optimization problems.

 The key insights are:

 1. **Identify the State**: What information do we need to track?
 2. **Define Transitions**: How do we move between states?
 3. **Optimize Space**: Can we reduce memory usage?
 4. **Handle Edge Cases**: What are the boundary conditions?

-Master these patterns, and you'll be well-equipped to tackle a wide variety of dynamic programming challenges in competitive programming and real-world applications.

 ---

 *Want to practice these algorithms?
 Try implementing variations like the Unbounded Knapsack or exploring other DP problems like Longest Common Subsequence!*